 \subsection{Estimating Time-Varying VAR Model}

 Here we describe how to use the function \verb|tvmvar()| of the \textit{mgm} package to estimate a time-varying VAR model.
 A more detailed description of this function can be found in the help file \verb|?tvmvar|.
 After providing the data via the \verb|data| argument, we specify the type and levels of each variable.
 The latter is necessary because \textit{mgm} allows one to estimate models including different types of variables.
-In the present case we only have continuous variables modeled as conditional Gaussians, and we therefore specify \verb|type = rep("g", 12)|.
+In the present case we only have continuous variables modeled as conditional Gaussian distributions, and we therefore specify \verb|type = rep("g", 12)|.
 By convention the number of levels for continuous variables is specified as one \verb|level = rep(1, 12)|.

 Via the argument \verb|estpoints| we specify that we would like to have 20 estimation points that are equally spaced across the time series (for details see \verb|?tvmvar|).
+The number of estimation points can be chosen arbitrarily large, however at some point adding more estimation points becomes useless because adjacent estimation points become indistinguishable.
 Via the argument \verb|timepoints| we provide a vector containing the time point of each measurement.
 The time points are used to distribute the estimation points correctly on the time interval.
 If no \verb|timepoints| argument is provided, the function assumes that all measurement points are equidistant.
 See Section 2.5 in \cite{haslbeck2015mgm} for a more detailed explanation how the time points are used in \textit{mgm} and an illustration of the problems following from incorrectly assuming equidistant measurement points.